Nuts and seeds

 Tahini is a sesame paste made by mixing toasted sesame seeds with oil.
 It comes in salted or unsalted versions.
 Great for making lovely tasting hummus.

-Vegan mayo – vegan alternative to your regular mayo with no eggs.
+Plant-based mayo – plant-based alternative to your regular mayo with no eggs.
 Eggs are usually substituted by one of the soy products like tofu.

 Non-Dairy Yogurt – Coconut yogurt is an excellent way to get a dairy-free source of probiotics.

 Sauerkraut is cabbage that has been fermented by various lactic acid bacteria.
 Sauerkraut’s live and active probiotics have beneficial effects on the health of our digestive tract.
 It has high amounts of vitamin C.

 Kimchi is a supercharged form of sauerkraut that usually contains cabbage, red peppers, onions, scallions, garlic, and salt.